+Nam ne Evaluation Period To

+Unit ; Title

+Date e Submitted to Lecturer

+PRC OCEDURE:

-- 1. The Supervisor completes the evaluation appropriate to the Lecturer's unit and attaches it to this form. - 2.
-A time is set for a conference between the Supervisor and the Lecturer.
+1. The Supervisor completes the evaluation appropriate the evaluation appropri priate to the Lecturer's unit and attaches it to this form.

+2. A time is set for a conference between the Supervisor and the Lecturer.
 The Lecturer must be given a minimum of two working days to review the Supervisor's evaluation before the conference.
-The conference session will take place in which the Supervisor and the Lecturer discuss the Lecturer's performance for the past year. - 3.
-Following the conference, the Lecturer may write a response to the Supervisor's evaluation and attach it to this form.
-Both the Supervisor and the Lecturer sign the bottom of this form. - 4.
-This form, with the attachments, is sent to the personnel file through the appropriate administrative channels.
+The conference session will take place in which the Supervisor and the Lecturer discuss the Lecturer's performance for the past year.

+3. Following the conference, the Lecturer may write a response to the Supervisor's evaluation and attach it to this form.
+Both the Supervisor and the Lecturer sign the bottom of this form.

+4. This form, with the attachments, is sent to the p ersonnel file through the approp oriate administrative channels.

-DIRECTIONS FOR THE EMPLOYEE RESPONSE: (Optional)
+DIR ECTIONS FOR THE EMPLOYEE RESPON NSE: (Optional)

-After the evaluation session and upon receipt of the Supervisor's evaluation narrative, the Lecturer may choose to attach a brief narrative response to the Supervisor's evaluation.
-This form should then be signed by both the supervisor and Lecturer and forwarded, along with all attached signed narrative statements, to the personnel file through the appropriate administrative officers.
+attac supe or the evaluation session and upon receipt of the Sch a brief narrative response to the Supervisor's exervisor and Lecturer and forwarded, along with a high the appropriate administrative officers. evaluation.
+This form should th en be signed by both the

-Date of Evaluation Session
+Date e of Evaluation Session

+Lect urer's Signature

-Lecturer's Signature
+Sune ervisor's Signature